-For homeownership and home improvement loans, the Agency establishes varying amounts of reserves depending upon the number of delinquent loans, the estimated amount of loss per delinquent loan, the number of days delinquent and the type of insurance coverage in force, if any: FHA insurance, RD guarantee, VA guarantee, or private mortgage insurance.
+For homeownership, monthly payment seconds (MP2nds) and home improvement loans, the Agency establishes varying amounts of reserves depending upon the number of delinquent loans, the estimated amount of loss per delinquent loan, the number of days delinquent and the type of insurance coverage in force, if any: FHA insurance, RD guarantee, VA guarantee, or private mortgage insurance.
 Actual gains and losses are posted to allowance for loan losses.
-Management believes the allowances for loan losses adequately reserve for probable losses inherent in the loan portfolios as of June 30, 2019.
+Management believes the allowances for loan losses adequately reserve for probable losses inherent in the loan portfolios as of June 30, 2020.